 4. Fosters Organizational Change By Influencing Positive Behavior

-Another strength of transformational leadership is that it helps an organization go through change because it positively influences the behavior of employees.
-An empirical analysis by S. Faupel and S. Süb showed that engagement and valence components of the transformational approach serve as mediators for facilitating organizational change.
+Another advantage of transformational leadership is that it helps an organization go through change because it positively influences the behavior of employees.
+An empirical analysis by S. Faupel and S. Süb showed that its engagement and valence components serve as mediators for facilitating organizational change.

-To be specific, findings revealed that transformational leaders inherently increase the engagement of employees and their perception of the attractive change consequences through these two components, thus inducing employee behavior in support of the change.
+Findings from the aforementioned analysis specifically revealed that transformational leaders inherently increase the engagement of employees and their perception of the attractive change consequences through these two components.
+These components induce a particular behavior that favors change within an organization.

 The Cons: Weaknesses and Disadvantages of Transformational Leadership

 Transformational leadership is not a one-size-fits-all leadership style.
 One of its drawbacks is its inapplicability in certain situations.
-For example, it is useless in groups or organizations composed of followers performing routine or mechanized tasks.
-Also, it is counterproductive in new and chaotic organizations that lack established rules or experienced members.
-Note that transactional leadership is more applicable in these circumstances.
+It is useless in settings involving routines or mechanized tasks.
+It is also counterproductive in new and chaotic groups or organizations that lack established rules or experienced members.

 Another example is emergencies that require quick decisions.
-An organization managed by a transformational leader might fail to make fast and appropriate courses of action due to inexperience in prompt decision-making and problem-solving or overdependence on collaboration.
-Hence, in these instances, a leader should have both transactional and transformational competencies.
+A transformational leader might fail to make fast and appropriate courses of action due to inexperience in prompt decision-making and problem-solving or overdependence on collaboration.
+Some situations require a transactional or combination approach.

 2. Dependence on the Cultural Context of the Leadership Situation

-Cultural factors also limit or counteract the strengths and advantages of transformational leadership.
-A study of transformational leaders in India by V. Gupta and R. Krishnan revealed that these individual are more likely to exhibit transformational behaviors if their followers are more unassuming in approaching them.
-What this study suggests is that cultural context determines the applicability and effectiveness of the transformational approach.
+Cultural factors can also limit its advantages.
+V. Gupta and R. Krishnan concluded that transactional leaders are more likely to exhibit transformational behaviors if their followers are more unassuming in approaching them.
+Cultural context determines the applicability and effectiveness of this leadership style.

-Another study by G. M. Spreitzer, K. H., Perttula, and K. R. Xin, K. R. examined leaders from U.S. and Taiwan to determine how cultural values affect the effectiveness of transformational leadership.
-Findings suggested that those with more traditional cultural values see a weaker link between transformational leadership and leadership effectiveness compared to those with less traditional cultural values.
+Researchers G. M. Spreitzer, K. H., Perttula, and K. R. Xin also examined how cultural values affect the perceived effectiveness of transformational leadership.
+Findings showed that those with more traditional cultural values tend to recognize a weaker link between transformational leadership and leadership effectiveness.

-3. Can Place High Amounts of Pressure on the Followers
+3. Can Place a Substantial Level of Pressure On the Followers

-One of the advantages of transactional leadership, as well as an authoritarian style of leadership, is that they place the pressure and accountability on the leader.
-However, under a transformational approach, the leader distributes accountability across the group or organization by giving them autonomy or ownership over their tasks.
+One of the advantages of both transactional leadership and an authoritarian style of leadership is that they place pressure and accountability on the leader.
+However, under a transformational leadership approach, the leader distributes accountability among the followers through autonomy or ownership over their tasks.

 4. Can Have A Negative Effect on Creativity and Innovation

-Remember that one of the strengths of transformational leadership is its role in facilitating creativity and innovation through collaboration.
-However, in some instances, this leadership style can also negatively affect the creative and innovative capabilities of individuals.
-A study by S. A. Eisenbeib and S. Boerner that examined research and development activities found that the transactional approach indeed increases the creativity of the followers but at the same time, increases their dependency, thus reducing their individual creativity.
+Another disadvantage of transformational leadership is that it can negatively affect the creative and innovative capabilities of individuals in some situations.
+S. A. Eisenbeib and S. Boerner found that it can increase the creativity of the followers but can also increase their dependency, thus reducing their individual creativity.

-Another study by V. Li, R. Mitchell, and B. Boyle concluded that group-based transformational leadership leads to team innovation while an individual-focused transformational leadership has a negative impact on individual innovation.
-What these studies suggest is that the transformational approach enhances group creative and innovativeness but negatively affects such capabilities at the individual level.
+V. Li, R. Mitchell, and B. Boyle concluded that group-based transformational leadership leads to team innovation while an individual-focused transformational leadership has a negative impact on individual innovation.
+These studies suggest that this leadership style negatively affects capabilities at the individual level.

 FURTHER READINGS AND REFERENCES